How to Lower Alkalinity in Hot Tub: A Guide to Hot Tub Water pH

 Maintain the Correct Alkalinity Level of Your Hot Tub

-If you want accurate test results, put your water sample in a clean cup, let it cool to room temperature, and use a liquid test kit for precision.
+For accurate test results, place your water sample in a clean cup, let it cool to room temperature, and use a test kit for precise results.